Babadinho/just-books/README.md

 ### Features

-Advanced search
+-Advanced search
-Create and manage lists
+-Create and manage lists
-Add books to list
+-Add books to list
-User comments
+-User comments
-Manage user profile
+-Manage user profile
-View other users books when you click on their name
+-View other users books when you click on their name

 ### Demo